 It's fairly common to include a link to book a meeting in your email outreach.
 Our sales team includes a Calendly link in their email sequence.
 So for our example, we'll set up a Zap that will pause any email sequences once a meeting is booked.

-Now we'll choose the trigger application, as well as which specific trigger to use.
-In this case, we're going to select Calendly, and choose Invitee Created as the trigger.
+In this case, we're going to select Calendly as the trigger application, and choose Invitee Created as the trigger.

 The first step after the trigger is to find the contact that triggered the zap.
 For this we'll use the Close search step for Find Contact.